allan-walpy/my-dev-guide/code_conventions.md

 var result = someField = GetSomeMethod();
 ```

-> exception: multiple assignments per statement are allowed by using out variables,
+> exception: multiple assignments per statement are allowed by using `out`
-> is-patterns or deconstruction into tuples
+> variables, `is`-patterns or deconstruction into tuples;
 >
 > ```csharp
 > bool success = int.TryParse(text, out int result);